Nonlocality, Integrability and Quantum Chaos in the Spectrum of Bell Operators: RESULTS

-where $\mathcal{P}_{a|x}=\sum_{i\in [n]}p_i(a|x)$ represents the collective one-body conditional probability of obtaining outcome $a$ for measurement setting $x$.
-Analogously, $\mathcal{P}_{ab|xy}=\sum_{i\neq j \in [n]}p_{ij}(ab|xy)$ represents the collective two-body conditional probability.
-In the Supplementary Material \cite{SM} we prove that Eq.~\eqref{eq:PIBI} is indeed a Bell Inequality by showing that it has classical bound $\beta_c = 0$.
-Therefore, observing $B<0$ signals nonlocal correlations.
+We begin by introducing the Bell inequality and its associated Bell operator that forms the basis of our analysis.
+Consider a typical two-setting, three-outcome multipartite Bell scenario \cite{BrunnerRMP2014}: A set of $n$ space-like separated and non-communicating parties labeled by $i\in [n]:=\{1,2,\ldots,n\}$ share an $n$-partite resource (e.g., a quantum state in a Hilbert space composed of $n$ subsystems).
+Each party $i\in [n]$ performs a local measurement on their subsystem by selecting a measurement setting $x_i\in\{0,1\}$, which specifies the local observable being measured.
+The resulting outcome $a_i\in\{0,1,2\}$ is recorded, and the process is repeated until sufficient statistics are collected.
+From the methodology presented in \cite{aloy2024deriving}, one can derive the following three-outcome Permutationally Invariant Bell Inequality (PIBI):

-To show that Bell inequality~\eqref{eq:PIBI} can be violated by quantum mechanics, one has to find appropriate quantum states and measurements.
-To this end, we associate each measurement setting to a self-adjoint operator, such that Eq.~\eqref{eq:PIBI} can be written as a Bell operator $\mathcal{B}(\boldsymbol{\theta})$, where $\boldsymbol{\theta}$ is a vector parametrizing a specific measurement setting.
-The maximum quantum violation of the inequality can then be related to $\min\limits_{\boldsymbol{\theta}}\lambda_\text{min}(\mathcal{B}(\boldsymbol{\theta}))$, where $\lambda_\text{min}$ indicates the minimum eigenvalue.
-To carry out this minimization over $\boldsymbol{\theta}$ for qutrits, we need a way to parametrize measurements.
-Contrary to the two-level case, \ie SU(2), where any local measurement can be efficiently parametrized by two angles, for higher-dimensional systems the parametrization is somewhat more involved \cite{AloyQMP}.
+where $\mathcal{P}_{a|x}=\sum_{i\in [n]}p_i(a|x)$ is the collective one-body conditional probability, with $p_i(a|x)$ denoting the probability that subsystem $i$ yields outcome $a$ given measurement setting $x$.
+Similarly, $\mathcal{P}_{ab|xy}=\sum_{i\neq j \in [n]}p_{ij}(ab|xy)$ represents the collective two-body conditional probability summing over all possible pairs $i\neq j\in [n]$.
+In Supplementary Materials~\cref{app:classicalBound} we prove that, under the principles of local-realism \cite{EPR35,Bell1964}, Eq.~\eqref{eq:PIBI} has classical bound $\beta_c = 0$, classifying it as a Bell inequality.
+Therefore, observing any violation of the Bell inequality ($B<0$) signals non-local correlations (or simply, \textit{nonlocality}).